jakeols/binary_merkle_tree/Readme.md

 # Binary Merkle Tree

-A simple implementation of a Binary Merkle Tree, written in Rust.
+<s>A simple implementation of a Binary Merkle Tree, written in Rust.</s> Me tinkering in Rust.

 ### Prerequisites